spacetelescope/drizzlepac/lib/drizzlepac/htmlhelp/_sources/process.txt

     * resets the DQ bits if specified by the user
     * adds info about any user-provided IVM files to the ImageObjects
     * generates the output WCS based on user inputs

+.. moduleauthor:: Warren Hack <help@stsci.edu>

 .. automodule:: drizzlepac.processInput
    :members:
    :undoc-members:

 ResetBits Update of Input
 =========================

 This module provides the capability to set a specific set of bit values in the input DQ arrays to zero.
 This allows a user to reset pixels previously erroneously flagged as cosmic-rays to good for reprocessing with improved alignment or detection parameters.

 .. automodule:: drizzlepac.resetbits
    :members: